Nesvilab/MSFragger/tutorial_fragpipe.md

 ## Using FragPipe

 ##### FragPipe can be downloaded [here](https://github.com/Nesvilab/FragPipe/releases).
 Follow the instructions on that same Releases page to launch the program.
+FragPipe runs on Windows and Linux operating systems.
+While very simple analyses may only require 8 GB RAM, large scale/complex analyses or timsTOF data will likely need 24 GB memory or more.
+Free disk space is needed to run FragPipe analyses and save reports, typically 20-50% of spectral file size for non-ion mobility data.
+Disk space requirements for quantification of timsTOF data are greater, ~60% spectral file size if .d files are uncompressed, but up to 250% if Bruker's compression function has been used.

+Complete workflows are available for a variety of experiment types, we recommend starting your analysis with a built-in workflow, which can then be customized and saved for future use.
+For partial processing (e.g. to save time upon reanalysis), steps can be skipped by unchecking the corresponding boxes.
 Before you get started, make sure your LC-MS file format is compatible with the workflows you want to perform (for Thermo data, we recommend [converting .raw files to mzML](https://msfragger.nesvilab.org/tutorial_convert.html)):

 <img src="https://raw.githubusercontent.com/Nesvilab/MSFragger/master/images/workflow_support.png" width="450px" align="middle"/>